Generic Zyflo CR Availability

 ZYFLO CR (zileuton - tablet, extended release;oral)

 Has a generic version of Zyflo CR been approved?

-No. There is currently no therapeutically equivalent version of Zyflo CR available.
+No. There is currently no therapeutically equivalent version of Zyflo CR available in the United States.

 Note: Fraudulent online pharmacies may attempt to sell an illegal generic version of Zyflo CR.
 These medications may be counterfeit and potentially unsafe.
 If you purchase medications online, be sure you are buying from a reputable and valid online pharmacy.
 Ask your health care provider for advice if you are unsure about the online purchase of any medication.